 Any student found tardy during the school day may be assigned a 15-minute lunch detention the same day or the following day by the teacher or administration.

-Repeated violations - administrators will assign progressive discipline (such as Saturday School or ineligibility for any school-sponsored activities for the remainder of the semester or at least 90 days).
+If a student did not serve detention, student will be assigned an extra 15 mins.
+If a student accumulated FIVE detentions, a phone call will be made by administration.
+If 10 or more detentions are accumulated, a SART meeting will be held and may be assigned progressive discipline (such as Saturday School or ineligibility for any school-sponsored activities for the remainder of the semester or at least 90 days).

-SCUSD ABSENCE PROCESS